Gather Here. Go Far

 • Dr. Jeromy Miller, Faculty Member (COLA)

-• TBD, Faculty Member (COE)
+• Dr. Steven Byers, Faculty Member (COE)

 • Dr. Pamela Louderback, Faculty Member (LIBR)